Baseball Hall of Famer, knuckleballer Phil Niekro dies at 81

 Niekro won 318 games over his 24-year career, which ended in 1987 at age 48 after he made one final start with the Braves.

-Known for a pitch that befuddled hitters and catchers — heck, Niekro didn’t even know where it was going — he was a five-time All-Star who had three 20-win seasons with Atlanta.
+Known for a pitch that befuddled hitters and catchers — heck, Niekro didn’t even know where it was going — the right-hander was a five-time All-Star who had three 20-win seasons with Atlanta.

 Niekro also pitched for the New York Yankees, Cleveland Indians and Toronto Blue Jays late in his career.
+Incredibly, he had 121 wins after his 40th birthday.

 “We are heartbroken on the passing of our treasured friend,” the Braves said in a statement.
 “Knucksie was woven into the Braves fabric, first in Milwaukee and then in Atlanta.
 Phil baffled batters on the field and later was always the first to join in our community activities.
 It was during those community and fan activities where he would communicate with fans as if they were long lost friends.”